-Similarly, the WBMT was very supportive of establishing the AFBMT (Section 4.2.2.3).
+Similarly, the WBMT was very supportive of establishing the AfBMT (Section 4.2.2.3).
 A small, interim Executive Committee existed early in the building process; elected officers are now in place.
-The WBMT approved the AFBMT's formal application for Member Society status in February 2015 and continues to place high focus and expectations on this organization; it represents the single remaining continent that has not uniformly reported transplant activity or outcome data.
-In April 2018, the WBMT and AFBMT hosted a Workshop in Casablanca, Morocco, in association with the Moroccan Society of Hematology (Section 4.2.2.5).
-The AFBMT under the current leadership of Dr. Alaa Elhaddad has regular meetings discussing important topics of HCT and stem cell donation and is planning a workshop in 2022.
+The WBMT approved the AfBMT's formal application for Member Society status in February 2015 and continues to place high focus and expectations on this organization; it represents the single remaining continent that has not uniformly reported transplant activity or outcome data.
+In April 2018, the WBMT and AfBMT hosted a Workshop in Casablanca, Morocco, in association with the Moroccan Society of Hematology (Section 4.2.2.5).
+The AfBMT under the current leadership of Dr. Alaa Elhaddad has regular meetings discussing important topics of HCT and stem cell donation.